Dolverin/AniWorld-Downloader/README.md

 ## Support

-I’ve received several reports from users experiencing unexpected menu quits.
+I've received several reports from users experiencing unexpected menu quits.
 Recently, streaming providers have started blocking IP addresses from downloading.
 You can bypass this by using a VPN.
 You might try using the `--use-playwright` option instead, though it's still experimental and may not be very effective.
 Additionally, run aniworld with the `--debug` flag.

-This will typically reveal a timeout error, indicating the domain couldn’t be reached or another issue.
+This will typically reveal a timeout error, indicating the domain couldn't be reached or another issue.

 ### How to Get Help
 If you still need assistance with AniWorld Downloader, you can: